Farama-Foundation/Arcade-Learning-Environment/README.md

 # The Arcade Learning Environment

 The Arcade Learning Environment (ALE) is a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
 It is built on top of the Atari 2600 emulator [Stella](https://stella-emu.github.io/) and separates the details of emulation from agent design.
-This [video](https://www.youtube.com/watch?v=nzUiEkasXZI) depicts over 50 games currently supported in ALE.
+This [video](https://www.youtube.com/watch?v=nzUiEkasXZI) depicts over 50 games currently supported in the ALE.

-For an overview of our goals for ALE read [The Arcade Learning Environment: An Evaluation Platform for General Agents](http://www.jair.org/papers/paper3912.html).
+For an overview of our goals for the ALE read [The Arcade Learning Environment: An Evaluation Platform for General Agents](http://www.jair.org/papers/paper3912.html).
 If you use ALE in your research, we ask that you please cite this paper in reference to the environment (BibTeX entry at the end of this document).
 Also, if you have any questions or comments about the ALE, please contact us through our [mailing list](https://groups.google.com/forum/#!forum/arcade-learning-environment).

 Feedback and suggestions are welcome and may be addressed to any active member of the ALE team.